 A meme origin story

-On May 7, 2018, a Twitter user going by @StrayRogue posted an animated GIF of a small cat-like character.
+On May 6, 2018, Twitter user @StrayRogue posted an animated GIF of a small cat-like character.
 The character was deliberately abstract — not a realistic cat, more of a blob with cat ears and stubby arms.
-Charming in a minimal way, but not yet remarkable.

 That reply became Bongo Cat.